-2.2.1 What is the energy return on BECCS?
+2. 2.
+1 What is the energy return on BECCS?

-BECCS is unique in that it has the potential to provide both carbon removal and electricity.
+BECCS is unique in that it has the potential to remove CO_2 and produce electricity.
 Implicit in IAMs is the assumption that BECCS is a net producer of energy, but this may not hold at scale due to energy intensive supply chains and low power generation efficiency (Fajardy & MacDowell, 2018).